 In the end, watching Scooby Doo 2: Monsters Unleashed is exactly like the junkfood that is sold in the foyer of the theatre – it is has been put there for no other purpose than sucking up your money, offers light sustenance but zero nutritional value, and proves to be nothing more than a taste in the mouth that remains in the memory precisely as long as each individual scene lasts and is forgotten the moment one exits the theatre.

-The live-action Scooby-Doo saga was continued with the origin story prequel Scooby-Doo!
-The Mystery Begins (2009) but with a different cast and director.
+The live-action Scooby-Doo saga was continued with two further films Scooby-Doo!
+The Mystery Begins (2009) and Scooby Doo: Curse of the Lake Monster (2010) with a different director and younger cast.
+Scoob!
+(2020) was an animated film revival.